PatrickMaiyer/Portapack_Wiki/Debug-via-SWD.md

 Now that everything is set up you can connect gdb to the LPC4320.
 1. Start arm-none-eabi-gdb
+    * > NOTE: you should now start the ADS-B RX app for this to work
 2.  depending on your system connect to the probe by running the command:
     * (gdb) target extended-remote \\.\COM4
       * (on windows check device manager for the right COM port)